Academany/fabzero/README.md

 ## Questions and comments

-This repository is maintaned and updated by Francisco Sanchez.
-If you have questions or inquiries about the course content please do not hesitate to raise an issue or contact me francisco [at] fabfoundation [dot] org.
+This repository is maintained and updated by Francisco Sanchez.
+If you have questions or inquiries about the course content please do not hesitate to raise an issue or contact me Francisco [at] fab foundation [dot] org.
 Happy to help!